 * Marshall Grant left the group in 1980, after filing a lawsuit against Cash for embezzlement and slander.
 The case was settled out-of-court, and they remained kind of friends, but he never entered the stage again.
 He became road manager for the Statler Brothers, and died at the age of 83 on 7th of August 2011.

-* W.S."Fluke" Holland, called "the Father of Drums" is at the time of writing still active with his "W.S.
-Holland Band" at the age of 82.
+* W.S."Fluke" Holland, called "the Father of Drums" was active with his "W.S.
+Holland Band" close to his death on 23th of September 2021, 85 years old.

 Bless them all.